abultman/PiAutomator/README.md

 To get started:

-1. Install the required python libs.
+1. Install the required tools -> bin/install-pi.sh or bin/install-other.sh the pi install also install wiringpi and python-dev
 2. Create a config.yaml in conf/ with your settings -> [example](https://github.com/abultman/PiAutomator/blob/master/conf/config-example.yaml "example config")
-3. run bin/bin/start-automator.py
+3. run bin/bin/start-automator.sh

 Required libs
 -------------
 A couple of python modules were used in the writing of this software.
-You should install then too:
+These libs are installed into a virtualenv for you when you run the installation or startup scripts

 * PyYAML
 * pyparsing